JoJo-designs/reactweather/README.md

 The goal was to rebuild the weather app I made in school but this time using react.js instead of html and javascript.

 ## Description
 The React Weather app is a more efficient version of the weather app I built in school.
-The app can currently allows searching for major cities and displays a history tab that allows use to quickly look up cities that they have looked at in the past.
-Displays current weather data and weather data for the next five days.
+The app can currently allows two modes of searching.
+A basic mode searches only by city name, and advance mode which take a country and city name.
+The app displays a history of past searches that when clicked will call the data back for that city.
+Weather data is displayed in a clear format and includes a five day forecast.

 ##### Currently a work in progress but main functionality is present and the app is useable.